 What is cash flow forecasting?

-It is an advance estimate of all income and expenses that a business will have during a period to anticipate its liquidity.
+It is an advance estimate of all the income and expenses a business will have during a given period in order to anticipate its liquidity.

-How often should I review the cash flow in my dealership?
+How often should I review cash flow in my dealership?

-Ideally, it should be reviewed monthly, although some dealerships with high volume do it weekly.
+Ideally, it should be reviewed monthly, although some high-volume dealerships do it weekly.

 What is the most common mistake in cash management?

-Thinking that having profit is the same as having cash on hand.
-Not controlling collection and payment deadlines can leave you without liquidity.
+Thinking that having profit is the same as having money in the till.
+Failing to control payment and collection terms can leave you without liquidity.

-Do you want to improve your financial control of your dealership?
-With Dealcar you can manage sales, collections, and forecasts from a single platform.
+Would you like to improve the financial control of your dealership?
+With Dealcar you can manage sales, collections and forecasts from a single platform.

 In a used car dealership, knowing how much money comes in and goes out each month is not an option: it is a necessity.
-Cash flow forecasting allows you to anticipate liquidity stress, avoid unforeseen events, and make decisions with greater confidence.
+Cash flow forecasting makes it possible to anticipate liquidity pressures, avoid unexpected issues and make decisions with greater confidence.

 What is cash flow and why does it matter in a dealership?

-Cash flow is the difference between the money that comes in and the money that goes out of a business over a certain period.
-Unlike accounting profit, cash flow reflects the money available in cash to operate.
+Cash flow is the difference between the money that comes into and goes out of a business over a given period.
+Unlike accounting profit, cash flow reflects the money available in the till to operate.

-A dealership may have good sales, but if collections are delayed or payments are concentrated, it may suffer liquidity problems.
-Without forecasting, it is easy to fall into overdrafts, be unable to replenish stock, or default on payments to suppliers.
+A dealership can have strong sales, but if payments are delayed or outgoing payments are concentrated, it can suffer liquidity problems.
+Without forecasting, it is easy to end up overdrawn, be unable to replenish stock or fail to pay suppliers.

 Main cash inflows and outflows in a used car dealership